Learning Lesson: A 'Hole' lot of clouds

 - If the individual cloud element is larger than the width of one finger, but smaller than the width of two fingers, at arm's length, then the cloud is Altocumulus (Ac).

 - If the individual cloud element is larger than the width of two fingers, at arm's length, then the cloud is Stratocumulus (Sc).

 - Cumulonimbus (Cb) clouds are large, low clouds that grow very tall.
 Hearing thunder or seeing lightning indicates the cloud type as a Cumulonimbus (Cb).
 If you hear thunder you must get indoors immediately as you are close enough to be stuck by lightning.

 Studies have shown most people struck by lightning are struck not at the height of a thunderstorm, but before and after the storm has peaked.
-This is because lightning can strike as far as 10 miles from the area where it is raining and many people are unaware of how far lightning can strike from its parent thunderstorm.
+This is because lightning can strike as far as 25 miles from the area where it is raining as many people are unaware of how far lightning can strike from its parent thunderstorm.

 Therefore, if you can hear thunder, you are within striking distance.
 Seek safe shelter immediately.
 Remember this lightning safety rule...When thunder roars, go indoors and stay there until 30 minutes after the last clap of thunder.
 DO NOT wait for the rain to start before seeking shelter, and do not leave shelter just because the rain has ended.